Skip to content

 7. Assassin's Creed Nexus

 There was a lot of understandable doubt about whether the Assassin's Creed franchise could survive the transition to VR and come out better on the other end.
 However, Nexus proves that Assassin's Creed can absolutely work in VR and manages to stand proud with the main series.
-It present players with a 20-hour campaign that leaves you wanting more, demonstrating what a fully-fledged VR entry can do for a big franchise.
+It presents players with a 20-hour campaign that leaves them wanting more, demonstrating what a fully-fledged VR entry can do for a big franchise.

-Adapting the stealth, parkour and combat of the series into a new immersive format works wonders – Nexus is the most fun we've had with the Assassin's Creed franchise yet.
+Adapting the stealth, parkour, and combat of the series into a new immersive format works wonders – Nexus is the most fun we've had with the Assassin's Creed franchise yet.
 It's worth noting that, compared to Quest 3, Assassin's Creed Nexus does feature a notable resolution drop when playing on Quest 2 – hence why it's ranked a little lower here than on our Quest 3 list.

 Read more: Assassin's Creed Nexus VR Stands Proud With The Main Series